 - Proof of Social Security Number, such as an SSA 1099, a W2, or a Social Security Card

-Second, the defendant needs to bring a completed copy of the Nevada DMV’s driver’s License or Identification Card” application form and pay a fee to the DMV clerk.
-Alternatively, the defendant can go to the DMV’s Information Desk to get the form (which is yellow) and fill it out at the DMV.
+Second, you need to bring a completed copy of the Nevada DMV’s driver’s License or Identification Card” application form and pay a fee to the DMV clerk.
+Alternatively, you can go to the DMV’s Information Desk to get the form (which is yellow) and fill it out at the DMV.

-Once the defendant waits on line for a DMV teller, the defendant will be issued a paper temporary license.
-The defendant will then be photographed, and another temporary license with the photo will be mailed to him/her within 10 business days.
-The defendant may then drive legally on the temporary license pending the DMV hearing results.7
+Once you wait in line for a DMV teller, you will be issued a temporary license.
+You will then be photographed, and another temporary license with the photo will be mailed to you within 10 business days.
+You may then drive legally on the temporary license pending the DMV hearing results.7

 1.2.3.
 Nevada DMV Hearing

-The DMV hearing is a like a mini-trial.
-The defendant and his/her attorney may present evidence and cross-examine the arresting officers.
+The DMV hearing is like a mini-trial.
+You and your attorney may present evidence and cross-examine the arresting officers.

 However, DMV hearings are harder for DUI defendants to win than a criminal trial.
 This is because criminal prosecutors have the burden to prove guilt beyond a reasonable doubt.
-In contrast, the DMV’s administrative judge needs very little evidence in order to find that the defendant committed DUI.
+In contrast, the DMV’s administrative judge needs very little evidence in order to find that you committed DUI.

 Still, DMV hearings are valuable because they serve as a dry run of the criminal case.
-And the defense attorney can extract valuable information from the arresting officer that he/she may be able to use to negotiate a good plea deal.8
+Also the defense attorney can extract valuable information from the arresting officer that they may be able to use to negotiate a good plea deal.8

 1.2.4.
 DMV Hearing results

 A few days following the DMV hearing, the DMV will mail out a copy of its “findings.”
-If the DMV finds in favor of the defendant, his/her driver’s license is reinstated.
-The defendant would just need to return to a full-service DMV to retrieve his/her permanent license.
-(The defendant should bring his/her ID and a copy of the DMV hearing findings.)
+If the DMV finds in your favor, your driver’s license is reinstated.
+You would just need to return to a full-service DMV to retrieve your permanent license.
+(You should bring your ID and a copy of the DMV hearing findings.)

-But if the DMV finds against the defendant, then his/her license will be revoked.
-Recall, the revocation periods depend on the defendant’s charge:
+Though if the DMV finds against you, then your license will be revoked.
+Recall that the revocation periods depend on your charge: